Turkish television drama: International popularity

+Due to a long history of state oversight, Turkish television series have largely removed any content that the government might find objectionable.
+As a result, they lack political narratives or references.
+This has led producers to innovate by focusing on universal human dramas with simple plotlines.
+The stories mostly fall into non-Turkey-specific archetypes, such as love triangles, family feuds, and revenge sagas.
+As no prior knowledge of Turkey is required to understand these stories, the series have gained widespread popularity around the world.

 Turkic countries

-There is varying levels of mutual intelligibility among the various Turkic languages, especially among Turkish and Azerbaijani, which are both Oghuz languages.
-Thus, in Azerbaijan, the shows are not subtitled as the content of the show is understandable by the general public.
-Turkish shows are also aired in the Turkish-speaking de facto independent state of Northern Cyprus.
+There are varying levels of mutual intelligibility among the various Turkic languages, especially among Turkish and Azerbaijani, which are both Oghuz languages.
+Thus, in Azerbaijan, the shows are not subtitled because the general public can understand them.
+Turkish shows are also aired in the de facto independent Turkish-speaking state of Northern Cyprus.

-Turkic languages more distant from Turkish, such as Turkmen, Kazakh, Kyrgyz and Uzbek, require subtitles as they have lesser degree of mutual intelligibility.
+Turkic languages more distant from Turkish, such as Turkmen, Kazakh, Kyrgyz and Uzbek, require subtitles as they have a lesser degree of mutual intelligibility.
 Turkish TV series are popular in the Turkic countries of Central Asia.

-Uzbek remake of Turkish drama Kirgin Çiçekler aired as Бир ками тўлмаган дунё in 2015.
+An Uzbek remake of the Turkish drama Kırgın Çiçekler aired as Бир ками тўлмаган дунё in 2015.

 Arab world

 Turkish TV series began to rise in popularity across the Arab world in 2008, when MBC Group began to acquire the rights for the series.
 MBC is a popular Saudi Arabian broadcasting network.
 Instead of dubbing the shows in classical Arabic, they were rendered in Syrian Arabic, a dialectal variant readily understood by ordinary viewers across the Middle East.

-In a survey carried out in 16 Middle Eastern countries by the Turkish Economic and Social Studies Foundation, three out of four of those surveyed said they had seen a Turkish television series.
-Turkish series are in demand in the Arab world.
-They are prevalent on Egyptian television, and are popular among women in particular.

 Led by Gümüş (known as Noor in the Arab market), a wave of Turkish melodramas made their way onto Arab televisions, wielding a kind of soft power.
 The show violated the local conservative cultural norms, showing some Muslim characters drinking wine with dinner and engaging in premarital sex.
 The Arabic-dubbed finale of the Turkish TV series Gümüş (Silver), aired on 30 August 2008, was watched by 85 million viewers.
 In 2008, the grand mufti of Saudi Arabia Abdulaziz al-Sheikh issued a fatwa against channels that broadcast Gümüş, saying anyone who broadcast it was "an enemy of God and his Prophet".
-First Turkish dramas aired in the Arab world were Cemberimde Gul Oya, Kaybolan Yıllar, Annem, Asi, Berivan, Bıçak Sırtı, Kurtlar Vadisi, Elveda Derken, Menekşe ile Halil, Yabanci Damat and Yılan Hikayesi.
-Another Turkish hit drama in the first period was Ihlamurlar Altında which made Tuba Büyüküstün a star in the region.
+Other Turkish dramas aired in the Arab world include Asi, Kurtlar Vadisi, Menekşe ile Halil, and Yabancı Damat.

-In 2013, the most popular Turkish shows were Fatmagül'ün Suçu Ne?, Aşk-ı Memnu and Muhteşem Yüzyıl.